Generalized Decidability via Brouwer Trees: Conclusions

 \section{Conclusions}

 We have introduced and studied the notion of $\alpha$-decidability, which generalizes existing notions.
 We view this paper as the first step towards a theory of generalized decidability, and at the moment, many questions remain open.

-An important problem is the question of upwards closure, which we have not discussed.
-If $\alpha \leq \beta$, then the statement that $P$ is $\alpha$\nobreakdash-decidable should, at least intuitively, be weaker than the statement that $P$ is $\beta$-decidable; phrased differently, an $\alpha$-decidable proposition could be expected to be $\beta$-decidable.
-We do not expect that this is true in the stated full generality; however, we are optimistic that it is true if $\alpha$ and $\beta$ are in Cantor Normal Form below $\epsilon_0$.
-We have proofs for several special cases of this conjecture, such as an argument for the fact that every $(\omega \cdot k)$-decidable proposition is $(\omega \cdot (k+1))$-decidable, which generalizes the observation that every decidable proposition is semidecidable.
-Similarly, we can show that every $\omega^k$-decidable proposition is $\omega^{k+1}$-decidable.
+In particular, we have not answered the question how the various notions of decidability assemble in a hierarchy, in the sense of whether $\alpha$-decidable propositions are always $\beta$-decidable as long as $\alpha \leq \beta$.
+We have only given first results in that direction (cf.~\cref{subsec:first-steps-towards-hierarchy}).

 A further question is whether it is possible to calculate implications between propositions: If $P$ is $\alpha$-decidable and $Q$ is $\beta$-decidable, what can be said about the proposition $P \to Q$?
 The important special case that arises when $Q$ is empty is partially answered by \cref{cor:neg-of-semidec-is-omega2}, which says that the negation of a semidecidable proposition is $\omega^2$-decidable.